The ban on in-house side jobs lifted! The story of starting a cafe within the company

 Uh, that's it..

-of having a side job within the company"dream"tense"battle (reality)."turns into
+This is the moment when the exciting "dream" of having a side job within the company turns into a tense "battle (reality)."

 I realized how the prices I had come up with on my own would not work in the market